alanrasar/personalfinancetracker/README.md

 # personalfinancetracker
-A web app that let's you, track your finance and plan it.
+A web app that let's you track your finance and plan it.